shxdow/low-level-exercises/practical-reverse-engineering/chapter_03/page151/README.md

 10. - [ ] Explain how the following functions work: KeInsertQueueDpc,
 		  KiRetireDpcList, KiExecuteDpc, and KiExecuteAllDpcs.
-If you feel like an overachiever, decompile those functions from the x86 and x64 assem- blies and explain the differences.
+If you feel like an overachiever, decompile those functions from the x86 and x64 assemblies and explain the differences.